mappls-api/mappls-rest-apis/mappls-address-standardization-api/readme.md

 			- `finder` (string): the mechanism & component used to deduce the admin.
 			- `typedName` (string): The sub-string that was typed in the query.
 	- `adminPattern` (array of strings): list of standardized [`adminType`](#adminTypes) tags extracted from the input address.
+5. `alternatives` (array of objects): This array contains address objects which are detected as alternatives to the provided list of address information present in the `addressInformation` object.
+Each object contains:
+	- `adminPattern` (string): one of the list of standardized [`adminType`](#adminTypes) tags extracted from the input address.
+	- `originalName` (string): Original name of the admin.
+	- `addressParts` (string): the input address sub-string againsts which this alternate address object is provided.
+6. `formattedAddress` (string): The full fomatted human readable address provided after address standardization.

 ### <a name="adminTypes">Admin Types</a>
 1. `state`